andyjud/awesome/README.md

 ---

 ## < Tailwind CSS Installation with Node >

+This installation is only required if you make css changes on the site.

 1. Download node (nodejs.org, check if installed: node --version)
 2. mkdir node && cd node